effectsjs/effectsjs/packages/effects-runtime/readme.md

 type StackFrame = (Generator | AsyncGenerator) & StackFrameSymbols;
 ```

 Remember, `GeneratorFunction` (and `AsyncGeneratorFunction`) return _something_ that implements the Iterator Protocol.
-These are typed as `Generator` and `AsyncGenerator`, but they're really nothing more than something that exposes iterator interface as far as types are concerned.
+These are typed as `Generator` and `AsyncGenerator`, but they're really nothing more than something that exposes the iterator interface as far as types are concerned.
 How they behave internally is _kind of_ irrelevant at this point.

 A Stack Frame is the intersection of this iterator protocol with the following interface: